babuchirra12/JavaScriptInterviewQuestions-Answers/jsQA/README.md

-Promise is always asynchronous even though it resolved immediately	Observable can be either synchronous or asynchronous Doesn't provide any operators	Provides operators such as map, forEach, filter, reduce, retry, and retryWhen etc Cannot be canceled	Canceled by using unsubscribe() method ⬆ Back to Top
+Promise is always asynchronous even though it resolved immediately	Observable can be either synchronous or asynchronous Doesn't provide any operators	Provides operators such as map, forEach, filter, reduce, retry, and retryWhen etc Cannot be canceled	Canceled by using unsubscribe() method

 What is heap
 Heap(Or memory heap) is the memory location where objects are stored when we define variables. i.e, This is the place where all the memory allocations and de-allocation take place.
 Both heap and call-stack are two containers of JS runtime.
 Whenever runtime comes across variables and function declarations in the code it stores them in the Heap.

 Screenshot

-⬆ Back to Top

 What is an event table
 Event Table is a data structure that stores and keeps track of all the events which will be executed asynchronously like after some time interval or after the resolution of some API requests. i.e Whenever you call a setTimeout function or invoke async operation, it is added to the Event Table.
 It doesn't not execute functions on it’s own.
 The main purpose of the event table is to keep track of events and send them to the Event Queue as shown in the below diagram.

 Screenshot

-⬆ Back to Top

 What is a microTask queue
 Microtask Queue is the new queue where all the tasks initiated by promise objects get processed before the callback queue.
 The microtasks queue are processed before the next rendering and painting jobs.
 But if these microtasks are running for a long time then it leads to visual degradation.

-⬆ Back to Top

 What is the difference between shim and polyfill
 A shim is a library that brings a new API to an older environment, using only the means of that environment.
 It isn't necessarily restricted to a web application.
 For example, es5-shim.js is used to emulate ES5 features on older browsers (mainly pre IE9).
 Whereas polyfill is a piece of code (or plugin) that provides the technology that you, the developer, expect the browser to provide natively.
 In a simple sentence, A polyfill is a shim for a browser API.

-⬆ Back to Top

 How do you detect primitive or non primitive value type In JavaScript, primitive types include boolean, string, number, BigInt, null, Symbol and undefined.
 Whereas non-primitive types include the Objects.
 But you can easily identify them with the below function,